History of Rolling Stock Business

-At the Kawasaki Rolling Stock Company, through the manufacture of rail cars, we maintain harmony with our environment and promote the creation of new values for forming an abundant and beautiful world for our future.
-Kawasaki has set its sights on growing as a corporation by contributing to its customers and society on a global scale by applying the philosophy of MONOZUKURI or "the art of manufacturing."
+Through the manufacture of rail cars, we maintain harmony with our environment and promote the creation of new values for forming an abundant and beautiful world for our future.
+Kawasaki group has set its sights on growing as a corporation by contributing to its customers and society on a global scale by applying the philosophy of MONOZUKURI or "the art of manufacturing."

-Since its inception, Hyogo Works has produced some 90,000 rolling stock.
+Since its inception, Kobe Head Office has produced some 90,000 rolling stock.
 By adhering to the principles of MONOZUKURI, Kawasaki has diligently pursued innovation and transformation so that its unmatched technology and products will continue to make history.

 Kawasaki Dockyard Co., Ltd. incorporated.

 Hyogo Works established as a branch works of Kawasaki Dockyard; rolling stock manufacturing begins.

 Our first steam locomotive No. 6704.

 Hyogo Works incorporated as Kawasaki Rolling Stock Manufacturing Co., Ltd.

 Pashina-type steam locomotive No. 979 manufactured as our 1500th steam locomotive.